arosamiran/campus-club/virtual-club/README.md

-A resource for learning A-Frame - a framework for developing VR experience for the web.
+A resource for learning A-Frame - a framework made by Mozilla for developing VR experience for the web.